mpolitze/thingsboard-homematic-client/README.md

 Pull changes from Homematic IP Access Point / Cloud and push them into Thingsboard via REST API.

+The latest build is avialable as a container running a cron job to push the values every 10 minutes.

+If you need more freuquent updates you have to modify the crontab in the container or build your own image.
+Please be gentile to the Homematic IP API!

 ## Setup with container

 1. Follow steps below to create a working `config.ini`